LipstickByColor/lipstick-twin-agent-/README.md

   candidate offers and returns *evidence*; the fetch agent visits the page and *verifies* it.
 The pipeline isn't `LLM → answer`, it's `search → evidence → verify → decide`.
-Keeping those roles apart is what made every reliability fix possible — you can only correct a claim you've kept separate from its proof.
+Keeping those roles apart is what made every reliability fix possible: you can only correct a claim you've kept separate from its proof.
 - **Grounding is evidence, not an answer.** A lot of grounding demos stop at `Gemini + google_search → answer`.
 That framing was the source of my worst